Image heatmap

 2. Edit question options

-3. Upload an image from your computer by clicking on Add image or fetch an image from a URL by copying the URL into the link section.
+Once you add the question, edit the question text by typing in the question text box and upload an image from your computer by clicking on Add image or fetch an image from a URL by copying the URL into the link section.

-Image heatmap setup page
+Image heatmap (dots) setup

 Setting up the monadic view of image heatmap questions